mifi/lossless-cut/README.md

 - Change the language of a file's audio/subtitle tracks
 - Change author, title, GPS position, recording time of a video
 - Export a list of cut times as a CSV EDL and process these in another tool
   - Without having to re-encode.
-You can also change format from TS to MP4 at the same time.
+You can also change the format from TS to MP4 at the same time.
 - Fix rotation of a video that has the wrong orientation flag set
   - Great for rotating phone videos that come out the wrong way without actually re-encoding the video.
 - Loop a video / audio clip X times quickly without re-encoding